 Post Author: Larissa Kwong Abazia

-During the month of November, Fidelia’s Sisters will be exploring the theme of gratitude and what it means to live out of a sense of abundance.
+During the month of November 2014, Fidelia’s Sisters explored the theme of gratitude and what it means to live out of a sense of abundance.
 Please enjoy these reflections on the goodness of life and ministry and follow our #thanksliving14 media project.

 I suppose a pastor’s favorite holiday should be either Christmas or Easter…but truth be told, I love Thanksgiving.
 I have fond memories of waking up in morning and lazing around the house in my pajamas while the smell of turkeys filled the house.
 Did you catch that?
 I said turkeys: my parents always made one to keep at home (and snack on a bit…you know, just some quality control) and another to bring to my aunt and uncle’s house for the family meal.
 My mother would bake trays of homemade rolls and apple, pumpkin and coconut pies.
 Our house was full of warmth and scents of family togetherness during Thanksgiving.